I've sold my car - what now?

 Document upload

-After accepting the offer you'll be asked to upload copies of your ownership documents and a form of ID.
+You need to upload copies of your ownership documents and a form of ID.
 Depending on your circumstances, the documents we ask for may vary.
 The standard list is:

-- Driving License
+- Driving license

-- V5C
+- V5C log book

-- Bank Details
+- Bank details

 But you may also be asked for:

-- Finance Settlement Letter (if selling on finance)
+- Finance settlement letter (if selling on finance)

 Arranging collection

+Once your documents have been checked, you can arrange a collection.
 You may have heard from your purchasing dealer by now, and some may have already discussed collection, but collection should not take place until after your documents have been reviewed.

 - If they manage the collection themselves, they will be in touch with you to discuss the collection, and find a time that works best.